 Join a church (or mosque or temple or prayer group)

 I joined a Unitarian church and volunteered in church activities.
-But I find you have to do things together outside the church auspices to feel like friends.
+But I find you must do things together outside the church to feel like friends.

 Look up old lost friends

 For years I regretted losing touch with Jennifer; we were work-friends in our twenties in New York.
 She had gone home to live in San Francisco.
 I first found her on Instagram and asked her to lunch when I visited San Francisco, about once a year.
 She moved to New York a few years ago and we now have a new friendship with “old” roots.

 Caroline and I bonded in one semester of college—but she left the next semester suddenly.
 She wrote to me again a few years ago and we’re now dear friends.
 In the last year, we had a falling out, but made the effort to reconnect.
 I feel we can survive anything now.
 I re-met Sylvia, a friend from high school, on Facebook.
 She invited me to visit her in North Carolina, and I did, after several long phone calls.
 I had a falling out with a high school friend years ago and was worried about her.
 I asked Sylvia to check in with her, which she did and recently my old high school friend called me.